feminism-chat/feminism-chat.github.io/index.md

 A feminist IRC channel (chat room).
 We talk about gender, politics, oppression and many other things.
 We lean geeky and radical leftist.
 We like your company!

-We define feminism as a collection of movements and ideologies aimed at eliminating political, economic, and social inequalities between genders arising from structural oppression and exploitation of those who aren't men.

 ***

 # Rules and Guidelines